 Generally speaking, it is possible to protect the ornamentation and shape of an article.
 However, it will depend on the jurisdiction as to whether this falls within the genus of patent law or a separate branch of intellectual property known as a design right.
 There are a number of ways you can search within PatSnap.
 If you are aware of the Locarno Classification for registered designs published after 1968, then you can enter in the classification number or add in the relevant codes to an Advanced Search using the Classification search.
-Alternatively, you can filter by Patent type or by Locarno Classification Class/Sub Class.
+Alternatively, you can filter by Patent type or by Locarno Classification Class/Sub Class from the search results page.
 However, the test of infringement is based on the overall impression created by the object and a comparison with the alleged infringing object and prior art.
 It is therefore important to look at the visual aspects when determining your risk rather than the wording in the claims section.

-Image search on PatSnap allows you to search for design patents and registered design rights in the same place by entering a search query or by uploading an image or multiple images .
+Image search on PatSnap allows you to search for design patents and registered design rights in the same place by entering a search query or by uploading an image or multiple images.
 You can upload a JPG and PNG image up to 4MB from your personal device and PatSnap will analyze the visual features of the image and return any global designs that share visual similarity.

 Alternatively, you can also create image searches directly from the images in a patent.